revolunet/cordova-download-plugin/README.md

             var statusText = window.plugins.Download.status[infos.status];
             $(#'progress').html =  statusText + ' ' + infos.progress;
         }
+        // here you can specify an absolute output directory where to place the file
+        // eg: '/Documents/mydownloads'
     );

 There is a full working example at `index.html`.